dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 The `dafny run` command performs `dafny build` and then runs the resulting executable.

-THe form of the `dafny run` command-line is slightly different than for other commands.
+The form of the `dafny run` command-line is slightly different than for other commands.
 - It permits just one `.dfy` file, which must be the file containing the `Main` entry point
 - Other files are included in the program either by `include` directives within that one file or by the `--input` option on the command-line.